 ■ February 3: 節分 (Setsubun, “Bean-Throwing Ceremony”)

-Literally the the “seasonal divide”, spring setsubun is also called risshun (立春) and part of the Spring Festival (春祭 haru matsuri).
-Japanese perform a ritual called mamemaki (豆まき, “bean-throwing”), conducted at people’s homes or in temples and shrines in order to expel evil spirits and disease by throwing beans outside their house and exclaiming: 鬼は外! 福は内!
+The “seasonal divide”, spring setsubun is also called risshun (立春) and part of the Spring Festival (春祭 Haru Matsuri).
+Japanese perform a ritual called mamemaki (豆まき, “bean-throwing”), conducted at people’s homes or in temples and shrines to expel evil spirits and disease by throwing beans outside their house and exclaiming: 鬼は外! 福は内!
 (Oni wa soto!
 Fuku wa uchi!), which translates as “Demons out, luck in!”
 The number of beans thrown (and subsequently eaten) usually corresponds to a person’s age.

 ■ February 11: 建国記念の日 (Kenkoku kinen no hi, Foundation Day) ▲